 B.S. in Business Administration, Grace College; J.D., Valparaiso University School of Law

-Professor Kevin Vanderground formerly taught at First Baptist Christian School.
+Kevin Vanderground formerly taught at First Baptist Christian School.
 He also has had experience as a law clerk and is currently a partner at Bratcher & Vanderground, P.C.
-Attorneys at Law in Merrillville, IN.
+Attorneys at Law in Merrillville, Indiana.

-Professor Tim Ziebarth is a 1993 graduate of Grace College, where he majored in business administration and psychology and minored in communications.
+Tim Ziebarth is a 1993 graduate of Grace College, and he majored in business administration and psychology and minored in communications.
 After graduating from Grace College, he spent a year working in city government as the assistant city planner, then joined the 1st Source Bank headquarter out of South Bend, Indiana.
-His banking experience includes the role of mortgage loan officer, branch manager, and small business loan officer.
+His banking experience includes the roles of mortgage loan officer, branch manager and small business loan officer.
 He returned to campus in 2002 as the director of alumni services in the Grace Alumni Office.
-In May 2009, he was named the Director of the William P. Gordon Institute for Enterprise Development.
-He has taught in undergraduate students in Grace's School of Business and currently teaches for the School of Adult and Community Education.
+In May 2009, he was named the director of the William P. Gordon Institute for Enterprise Development.
+He has taught undergraduate students in Grace's School of Business and currently teaches for the School of Adult and Community Education.